Program Tracks

 Clinician Educator Track

-Applicants should apply to this track if they are interested in an academic career as a clinician educator, clinician administrator, leader in antimicrobial stewardship, or infection prevention and do not wish to have research as a significant part of their career.
-Applicants to this track will do a total of two years of training.
-Additional training and mentorship in specific areas of interest will be provided as in the links below.
+Applicants should apply to the Clinician Educator Track if they are interested in a career as a clinician educator, clinician administrator, or leader in antimicrobial stewardship or hospital epidemiology/infection prevention where research will not be a significant part of their career.
+Fellows in this track do a total of two years of fellowship training.
+Additional coursework, mentorship, and opportunities for scholarly projects are available in multiple areas including medical education, HIV medicine, transplant ID, antimicrobial stewardship, hospital epidemiology/infection prevention, and addiction medicine.